 Crossens Peat Monitoring

-What is it all about?:
+What is it all about?

 The Crossens catchment is home to dozens of farms on Grade 1 agricultural land which is being utilised for arable crop production, making the region a high priority for England’s food security.

 The fertility within the landscape is facilitated by the presence of large areas of peatland soils which are rich in organic matter.
-Despite it’s agricultural productivity much of the land within the area is categorised as Zone 3 for flood risk, which refers to land with the highest possibility of flooding.
+Despite its agricultural productivity, much of the land within the area is categorised as Zone 3 for flood risk, which refers to land with the highest possibility of flooding.

 Crossens Peat Monitoring

-This funding is being used to develop a solid baseline of the current condition of the peat, as well as looking at groundwater levels, focusing on wetter, less productive areas of the farmland.
+This grant funding is being used to develop a solid baseline of the current condition of the peat, as well as looking at groundwater levels, focusing on wetter, less productive areas of the farmland.

 Lowland Agricultural Peat Water Discovery Pilot (LAPWDP)